 - Obtained prosecution declination for Kaiser Permanente in Nadya Suleman “Octomom” investigations of alleged HIPAA violations.

 - Resolved federal investigation of alleged celebrity privacy breaches at UCLA without charges or fines.

 - Served as independent counsel for investigations on behalf of numerous government agencies, including the County of San Bernardino and the City of Santa Monica.

 Mr. Hueston has lectured nationally at law and business schools on topics of trial advocacy and corporate governance, including Cornell, Loyola, Stanford, UCLA, U.C.
 Hastings, UCI, USC, and Yale.

 Mr. Hueston is a past President of the Orange County Bar Association, the second largest bar association in the State of California, and a former President of the Federal Bar Association of Orange County.
 Mr. Hueston also served as a Central District of California Judicial Conference Lawyer Representative.
-Mr. Hueston serves as a member of Senator Kamala Harris’ Leadership Circle.
-Mr. Hueston also serves Yale Law School and Dartmouth College in a number of leadership roles, and is a member of the Board of Visitors for UCI Law School.
+Mr. Hueston also serves Yale Law School and Dartmouth College in a number of leadership roles, and is a former member of the Board of Visitors for UCI Law School.